-Beginning in the early 1990's, a more direct measure of brood-year strength was developed based on the density of emigrating eulachon larvae averaged across stations and depths at selected index sites located below spawning areas in the mainstem Columbia River and key tributaries (Table 19).
+Beginning in the early 1990's, a more direct measure of brood-year strength was developed based on the density of emigrating eulachon larvae averaged across stations and depths at selected index sites located downstream of spawning areas in the mainstem Columbia River and key tributaries (Table 19).
 Beginning in 2003, multiple collections were conducted at the mainstem Columbia River (Price Island and Clifton Channel) site throughout the outmigration season, which provide the data necessary to identify the peak timing and duration of the outmigration from the bulk of the production area.
-While the larval densities improved slightly during 2008-2010 (brood years corresponding with Age 5, 4, and 3 returns during 2013), they are still quite low.
+During the 2010-2013 seasons, the larval density data was combined with information on daily river flow and adult gender ratios and fecundity values to derive annual estimates of spawning stock biomass (SSB).
+The SSB approach is still under review.
+In the meantime the average larval density data for 2010-2013 is included in Table 19.
+While the larval densities improved slightly during 2009-2010 (brood years corresponding with Age 5 and 4 returns respectively during 2014), they are still quite low.
+The average larval densities observed in 2011 (corresponding with Age 3 return during 2014) was the best in about eight years, but still a fraction of the densities observed during the 2001-2003 seasons.
 Downstream of the mainstem Price Island/Clifton Channel larval index site, WDFW has also monitored larval densities in the Grays River.
-Larval densities at this site are highly variable; however the 2008 and 2010 larval densities were nearly two and seven times higher than any of the other years sampled (Table 19).
+Larval densities at this site are highly variable; however the 2010 average larval density was nearly seven times higher than any of the other years sampled (Table 19).
 Larval density values at the mainstem Columbia River index sites in 2011 were the highest since 2003, and the 2012 larval density values were nearly equal to those in 2011 (Figure 1 and Table 19).
-High larval production has not always corresponded to large adult returns, and poor ocean conditions during any part of the marine lifestage may negate favorable spawning and outmigration conditions (implied by high larval densities).
-For example, 2004-2008 adult returns were poor, despite good larval production during 2000-2003.